Canada

 Prevention

-If you want to prevent the other parent traveling with the child, your can add a child’s name to the passport system lookout.
+If you want to prevent the other parent traveling with the child, you can add a child’s name to the passport system lookout.
+For tips on preventing a child abduction see www.childabduct.com.

 Child relocation: Canada

-If a parent has decision making authority, he or she may relocate a child to another jurisdiction if the other parent does not object despite notice, or if she or he has a court order.
+A parent may relocate a child to another jurisdiction if the other parent does not object after being served with the appropriate notice under the Divorce Act, or if she or he has a court order.

 Substitute permission

-Both the Supreme Court of Canada and the Ontario Court of Appeal have decided that a custodial parent cannot automatically move a child anywhere without the other parent’s cosent.
-The decision to allow a child to be moved must be made in the best interest of the child.
+The Divorce Act provides that a custodial parent cannot automatically move a child anywhere without the other parent’s consent or a Court Order.
+The decision to allow a child to be moved must be made in the best interest of the child which factors are now set out in the Divorce Act.

-If parents can not reach an agreement on the relocation and its effects on the visitation, the departing parent can go to court to get permission to relocate and the other parent can go to court to ask for prevent relocation or even ask for a change in custody to prevent the child from being moved.
+If parents cannot reach an agreement on the relocation and its effects on the visitation, the departing parent can go to court to get permission to relocate and the other parent can go to court to ask for a prohibition on relocation or even ask for a change in custody to prevent the child from being moved.

 Criteria

 The leading case on child relocation is Gordon v Goertz, [1996] 2 SCR 27.
-In that case, the Supreme Court of Canada set out a number of factors that the moving parent must demonstrate to obtain permission for the relocation.
+In that case, the Supreme Court of Canada set out a number of factors that the moving parent must demonstrate to obtain permission for the relocation, most of which have been codified in the Divorce Act.
+Parents are advised to speak to legal counsel who are familiar with the case law that has evolved on relocation taking into account the provisions of the new Divorce Act which came into force in March 2021.

 In court procedures the assessment of the child’s best interest is the focus, rather than the rights and interests of the parents.